MobilityData/gtfs-validator/RULES.md

 ### expired_calendar

  Dataset should not contain date ranges for services that have already expired.
+This warning takes into account the `calendar_dates.txt` file as well as the `calendar.txt` file.

 #### References
 * [Dataset Publishing & General Practices](https://gtfs.org/schedule/best-practices/#dataset-publishing-general-practices)